-CLE Membership is necessary for the members of law fraternity who want to communicate and grow their network among their fellow legal practitioners, law faculty, academicians and students for many reasons –
+CLE Membership is necessary for the members of law fraternity who want to communicate and grow their network among their fellow legal practitioners, law faculty, corporates, academicians and students for many reasons –

 - Education: Changes tend to occur in all aspects of law and you need to update yourself with those changes.
 Like state licensing boards, many specialty certification boards require you to take continuing education courses to stay up-to-date in your practice.
 In terms of education, CLE is providing a hub for legal education to enhance your knowledge and learning skills at reduced prices.

 - Networking: As a member of a professional association, you’ll have plenty of other networking opportunities besides connecting with other professionals of law at national, state, or local conventions.
 With CLE association, not only you can network with your peers and other professionals, but you can also hear how others are handling some of the same issues you face.